midoBB/picshow/README.md

 ## Usage :

-- `picshow`: Starts the Picshow server.
+- `picshow serve`: Starts the Picshow server.
 - `picshow backup`: Backs up the database.
 You can specify a custom destination path using the `-d` or `--destination` flag.
 - `picshow restore [file path]`: Restores the database from a `.bak` file.

+# Develeopment :

+- Clone the repository
+- `cargo run --bin picshow serve`
+- For armv7 targets you'll need to install arm-linux-musleabihf-cross toolchain from https://musl.cc/arm-linux-musleabihf-cross.tgz and unpack it to somewhere in your PATH.